Adrianc1234/paradigms-programming/Big Data/bigdataprinciples1_2.md

 When store in an Unstructured data? | As a rule of thumb, if your algorithm for extracting the data is simple and accurate, like extracting an age from an HTML page, you should store the results of that algorithm.
 If the algorithm is subject to change, due to improvements or broadening the requirements, store the unstructured form of the data.
 What are the three components in a core of graph schema? | Nodes are the entities in the system - Edges are relationships between nodes. - Properties are information about entities. **Note:** Edges are strictly between nodes.
 What do you do in a fact-based model? | In the fact-based model, you deconstruct the data into fundamental units called (unsurprisingly) facts.
-Why the facts are atomic? | Facts are atomic because they can’t be subdivided further into meaningful components.
+Why the facts are atomic? | Facts are atomic because they can not be divided further into meaningful components.
 What are the two ways more secure to delete data?| Garbage collection and regulations.
 What is the two principals advantages with immutable data? | Human-fault tolerance: is when you put a limit for people that work with your data and  then you can reduce the impact if he made a mistake. the second point is Simplicity: how you know it has and index, then the posibilities to modify and have access to the data are so simple, even you can make appends in an easy way.